Hatfield Scholarship 2026 | Application Process

 The Hatfield Scholarship 2026-2027 is a fully funded master’s scholarship for international students at Durham University.
 This scholarship covers tuition fees and living expenses in Geneva.
 Full scholarships are only for citizens of non-Western countries.

-Hatfield College aims to award the scholarship to an individual who has the academic and personal qualities to enable them to complete and benefit from a postgraduate course and who will also act as a positive ambassador for their home country in Durham and put their enhanced knowledge and skills gained from the master’s program and experience in Durham to good use for the benefit of their society when they return home.
+Hatfield College aims to award the scholarship to an individual who possesses the academic and personal qualities necessary to complete and benefit from a postgraduate course, will act as a positive ambassador for their home country in Durham, and will use the enhanced knowledge and skills gained from the master’s program and experience in Durham for the benefit of their society upon returning home.

 Scholarship Summary